matys1/lab1-web/book-notes/part-5.md

 }
 ```

 - The constructor is a simple function that accepts parameters to initialize a new object and assigns them to the corresponding properties.
 This means that all `Card` objects will have the same properties.
 Think of it like setting up a template.

-Use `this` keyword in object definition to refer to the current object that's being created.
+> Note the use of `this` keyword in the object definition and later in the method definition.
+The `this` keyword refers to the current object - the one that's being created.

 - STEP 2: After you've defined the constructor function that will create the `Card` objects and their properties, you can define a function that the object can use as a method.
 Below is an example of a function that reads the properties from the current object (`this`), prints each one with a label string before it, and then creates a new line.